Resources

 State-Owed Arrears Management

 A program has been developed by the Michigan Office of Child Support that may allow for a discharge of some or all of the child support arrears owed to the State of Michigan.
-Cases that may be eligible for a discharge of state-owed arrears include those in which the parties in the case are now married, as well as child support payers who are experiencing extreme financial difficulty.
+Cases that may be eligible for a discharge of state-owed arrears include those in which the parents in the case are now married, as well as child support payers who are experiencing extreme financial difficulty.
 To see if you qualify for a discharge of state-owed arrears, contact the FOC office or download and fully complete the REQUEST TO DISCHARGE STATE-OWED DEBT (DHS-681) and return it to the Wexford/Missaukee Friend of the Court, 401 N. Lake St., Cadillac, MI 49601.

 CHILD SUPPORT ENFORCEMENT